brenobragalha/brenobragalha.com/content/_index.md

 This site is built with <a href="https://gohugo.io/">Hugo</a> and <a href="https://imfing.github.io/hextra/">Hextra</a> theme.

-And yes, I know, I should have used a static site generator from the start.
+And yes, I know, I should've used a static site generator from the start.